Tjørnholstinden

-Tjønnholstinden or Tjørnholstind is a mountain in Vågå Municipality in Innlandet county, Norway.
+Tjønnholstinden is a mountain in Vågå Municipality in Innlandet county, Norway.
 The 2331 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 50 km southwest of the village of Vågåmo and about 25 km northwest of the village of Beitostølen.
-The mountain is surrounded by several other notable mountains including Bukkehåmåren, Høgdebrotet, and Eggi to the northeast; Rasletinden to the southeast; Tjønnholsoksle to the south; Skarvflytindene and Leirungstinden to the southwest; and Surtningssue to the north.
+The mountain is surrounded by several other notable mountains including Bukkehåmåren, Høgdebrotet, and Eggen to the northeast; Rasletinden to the southeast; Tjønnholsoksle to the south; Skarvflytindene and Leirungstinden to the southwest; and Surtningssue to the north.

 The mountain lies south of the lake Gjende and north of the Leirungsdalen valley.
 On the northern side of the mountain, there is a 400 m vertical drop down to the Nordre Tjønnholet glacier.
 The mountain has two peaks with a narrow ridge between.
 The western summit is the highest at 2331 m and the lower eastern summit has elevation 2318 m.
 The lower eastern summit is named Steinflytind.
 The mountain and both peaks are easily accessible from both west and east.